blanchart/zellwk.com/src/posts/2021-01-27-simple-real-word-regex.md

 ## Making the code more robust

 Users can break the string by adding in unwanted spaces before or after the string.
-If they do this, we'll end up empty items which throws the array into disarray (Ha! 😂).
+If they do this, we'll end up with empty items which throw the array into disarray (Ha! 😂).

 ```html
 <div tiny-props=" [count, state.count] [message, state.message] "> ... </div>